DavitSargsyan001/MineSweeper/README.md

 # MineSweeper
-A MineSweeper game made in CLI
+A MineSweeper game made using C.
+You should be able to play in the CLI.